Slaver Caverns outside of Kirkwall

-There was only one person Fenris wanted dead more.
+There was only one person whom Fenris wanted dead more.
 Danarius was not here, however.
 His former master had placed a large bounty on him, enough to tempt one band of slavers after another to make the long voyage from the Tevinter Imperium in northern Thedas to the sparsely populated Free Marches in the south.
 Now Danarius had sent his apprentice, Hadriana, to recover his recalcitrant property.
-All this effort would have been ridiculous were Fenris just another expendable elf.
-Fenris was much more than simply an elf, however.
-He was a weapon.
+All this effort would have been ridiculous were Fenris just another expendable elven slave.
+Fenris, however, was much more than simply an elf: He was a weapon.

 It was her smile that killed her.
 After she had told him that he had a sister named Varania and where to find her, Hadriana’s dark red lips twisted into a sneer.
 It was the look she would wear while getting him into trouble, knowing exactly what Danarius would do to him.
 It was the expression on her face when she’d walked in on several of Danarius’s associates using him.
 It was that smug look of victory.

 Fenris leaned his greatsword against the rock wall.
 She would die by the power her master had inflicted upon him.
 As effortless as making a fist, Fenris activated the lyrium engraved in his right hand and arm.
 The magical substance glowed bluish-white as his arm became incorporeal.
 The smirk was gone.
-Hadriana's blue eyes widened as she opened her mouth, whether to scream or beg for her life, Fenris was beyond caring.
+Hadriana’s blue eyes widened as she opened her mouth, whether to scream or beg for her life, Fenris was beyond caring.
 He plunged his hand into her chest as if it were water.
 He could feel the currents, could feel the tissue his hand moved through, and found the slippery fish that was her heart.
-All at once he deactivated the lyrium and his fist again became solid in an explosion of blood .
+All at once he deactivated the lyrium and his fist again became solid in an explosion of blood.
 He felt the fish writhe, and then stop.
-When he withdrew his hand, gauntlet covered in her blood, the lifeless body crumpled to the floor.
+When he withdrew his hand, his gauntlet was covered in her blood.

-Turning from her corpse, he was almost surprised to see the dwarf and two mages who had fought beside them.
+Turning from her corpse, he was almost surprised to see the dwarf and two mages who had fought beside him.
 The blond mage, Anders, had his arms crossed, ruffling the feathers that adorned the shoulders of his teal robe.
 In another situation, it might have made his disgusted expression humorous.
 The other two were also watching him, their faces unreadable.
-Fenris really didn't want to know what they were thinking.
-He started toward the passageway they had followed into the cavern.
-"We're done here."
+Fenris really didn’t want to know what they were thinking.
+He moved to go around them, back toward the passageway they had followed into the cavern.
+“We’re done here.”

 “Fenris…” Fenris tried to ignore Kaiden Hawke, but the red-haired mage stepped in front of him.
 “We’ll find your sister.
 If-”

-"Are you mad?
+“Are you mad?
 This is a trap!
-Even if I have a sister, Danarius has to know about her, and that Hadriana knew."
-He pressed his fists to his forehead, filling his senses again with the smell of her blood.
-"All that matters is that I finally got to crush that bitch's heart.
-May she rot, and all the mages with her."
+Even if I have a sister, Danarius has to know about her, and that Hadriana knew.”
+He pressed his fists to his forehead, filling his senses again with her stench.
+“All that matters is that I finally got to crush that bitch’s heart.
+May she rot, and all the mages with her.”